 By 2030, our communities’

-- Will have ACCESS to basic services for all Residents.
+- Will have access to basic services for all.

 How will we get here?
-Continue to learn more about the models and structure we will use.
+Continue to learn more about the models and structures we will use

 Buffalo County Community Partners has decided to use the collective impact model to create change.
 Too many times, communities focus on isolated impact to solve complex issues.
 Moving from isolated impact to Collective Impact involves helping partners to;